pablosalme/aws-cloud-foundations/README.md

    - /summaries: folder with all summaries order by Module
       - "Module N - [Module Name]": Summary related to module N.
    - /imgs: images used.
+   - "AWS Services": File with all AWS Services that have been mentioned during the certification, with a brief description and sorted by category.